xar-network/xar-network/docs/ledger.md

 Confirm that the address displayed on your Ledger matches that shown on Lunie.io before proceeding.
 Now you can use your Ledger key to sign transctions on Lunie.

-To learn more about using Lunie, [here is a tutorial](https://medium.com/easy2stake/how-to-delegate-re-delegate-un-delegate-cosmos-atoms-with-the-lunie-web-wallet-eb72369e52db) on staking and delegating ATOMs using the Lunie web wallet.
+To learn more about using Lunie, [here is a tutorial](https://medium.com/easy2stake/how-to-delegate-re-delegate-un-delegate-cosmos-ftms-with-the-lunie-web-wallet-eb72369e52db) on staking and delegating FTMs using the Lunie web wallet.

 # The Cosmos Standard Transaction